AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/30-Manage AODocs documents/20-Create, modify, delete documents/20-Modify field values of document properties.md

-# Modifying field values of document properties
+# Modify field values of document properties

 AODocs documents are composed of metadata, including (but not limited to) system and custom properties defined as part of a specific document type (also known as class).